-[†] Prescription drugs that do not count toward your Medicare Part D maximum out-of-pocket amount.

-[^] Coverage for these services are in addition to your Medicare Advantage plan benefits.
+- Covered services that do not count toward your maximum out-of-pocket amount. - ^{††} Covered services where your provider may need to request prior authorization. - ^ Coverage for these services are in addition to your Medicare Advantage plan benefits.
 Unlike your Medicare Advantage plan medical coverage, you cannot file a Medicare appeal or grievance for non-Medicare benefits.
-If you have questions, please call Customer Service using the information on the cover of this booklet.
+If you have questions, please call Customer Service using the information on the cover of this booklet. - § Call Customer Service at the number on your UnitedHealthcare member ID card for more details.